 The Samsung Galaxy S20, Galaxy S20 Plus, and Galaxy S20 Ultra are some of the best flagship smartphones you can get your hands on.
 Unfortunately, these phones are not without their fair share of issues, and these are especially jarring when you dropped more than a thousand dollars on a device.
 Luckily, software updates and simple workarounds help alleviate some concerns.
-Here’s a roundup of some Samsung Galaxy S20 series problems, some workarounds and fixes, and useful how-to guides.
+Here’s a roundup of some Samsung Galaxy S20 series problems, workarounds and fixes, and useful how-to guides.

 Problem #1 — Push notification issues

 - If you want to make sure that an app keeps running in the background, you can “lock” the app.
 Open the app.
 Then launch the Recent Apps page.
 Tap the app icon and select “keep open for quick launching.”
-Once done, you can remove it by tapping on the lock icon at the bottom right of the app in the Recents page.
+Once done, you can remove it by tapping on the lock icon at the bottom right of the app on the Recents page.

 Problem #2 — The refresh rate keeps changing